Vision-LLMs for Spatiotemporal Traffic Forecasting: Methodology

 The ST-Vision-LLM framework formulates city-wide 2D spatiotemporal traffic prediction as a vision-language task.
 The proposed method predicts future $K$-step traffic at the cell level, conditioned on a sequence of $S$ historical frames of global traffic information $\mathbf{D}_{t-S+1:t}$.
 Formally, the objective for each target cell with geographic coordinates $(x,y)$ is to solve the optimization problem defined in Equation (\ref{eq:prob_formulation_cell}).

-The proposed methodology is composed of three core components.
-First, the input processing module constructs a multimodal context.
-The historical spatiotemporal traffic sequence $\mathbf{D}_{t-S+1:t}$ is processed by the image encoder of a foundation Vision-LLM.
-This process yields a sequence of visual embeddings, which serve as visual input to the context of the LLM.
-Concurrently, the associated metadata for the target cell $(x, y)$ and its historical scalar sequence are formatted into a textual prompt.
-This prompt is then tokenized and provided as textual input to the same context.
+As illustrated in Figure~\ref{fig:framework}, the overall pipeline contains two input branches and two downstream optimization stages.
+First, the multimodal input module constructs a joint context from global traffic frames and target-cell prompt information.
+The historical spatiotemporal traffic sequence $\mathbf{D}_{t-S+1:t}$ is normalized, converted into image patches, and processed by the visual encoder of a foundation Vision-LLM, yielding a sequence of visual embeddings.
+Concurrently, the associated metadata for the target cell $(x, y)$, together with its historical scalar sequence and task instructions, are formatted into a textual prompt, tokenized, and embedded through the text branch.
+These visual and textual embeddings are then concatenated and consumed jointly by the LLM backbone.
+The complete instruction template used in training and inference is provided in Appendix~\ref{app:prompt-template}.

 Second, to overcome the inherent inefficiency of LLMs in processing continuous numerical data, we introduce an efficient numerical encoding scheme.
 This scheme features a specialized floating-point vocabulary and an alignment fine-tuning strategy, enabling the representation of numerical values as single tokens.
-This allows the LLM to directly output the predicted traffic sequence $\tilde{\boldsymbol{d}}_{t+1:t+K}^{(x,y)}$ as specialized numerical tokens, thereby conserving context length and improving computational efficiency.
+The LLM therefore outputs the predicted traffic sequence $\tilde{\boldsymbol{d}}_{t+1:t+K}^{(x,y)}$ as specialized numerical tokens, which are subsequently decoded into readable traffic values by a numerical token decoder.
+This design conserves context length while keeping the final prediction sequence directly interpretable.

 Finally, we employ a two-stage training process for the optimization of predictive performance.
 The model first undergoes SFT to learn the fundamental spatiotemporal dynamics from the traffic data.
 Subsequently, the model is further refined via policy optimization, specifically using GRPO, to enhance its predictive capabilities and final performance.